RickStrahl/Westwind.Web.Markdown/readme.md

 ## Markdown Page Handler
 The Markdown HTTP Handler allows you to simply drop Markdown files into an ASP.NET Web site and get those pages served as HTML.
 You can provide a template to provide the site's chrome around the rendered and access a 'model' that contains the title, the rendered Markdown,  original Markdown and a few other things to render into your template.

-This feature works with WebForms or MVC based applications.
+The 'template' is simply an endpoint in your System.Web based application, so it can point at either a **WebForms Page** or an **MVC Controller/View Endpoint**.

+### Setting up the Markdown Page Handler
-To do this you need to:
+To set up the handler you need to:

-* Add a reference to Westwind.Web.Markdown Nuget
+* Add a reference to Westwind.Web.Markdown Nuget package
 * Add a Handler mapping of `.md` to `MarkdownHttpHandler`
-* Set up a 'template' HTML page or View
+* Set up a 'template' HTML page or Controller/View
-* Use `Context.Items[MarkdownHttpHandler.ItemKey] to retrieve a model
+* Use `Context.Items[MarkdownHttpHandler.ItemKey] to retrieve the model
 * Embed `Model.RenderedMarkdownHtml` into the template
+* Drop some `.md` files anywhere in your site

 ### Add an HttpHandler Mapping
 In order for IIS and ASP.NET to process `.md` (or whatever other extensions you choose) files, the extension has to be registered in `web.config`.